 What are the major issues in this Tropicana Casino Hotel fire?
+What could ha ave prevented this fire from becoming cata astrophic?

 If the FLS Director in the hotel is notified that there is a fire emergency in the kitchen, what are the responses that the FLS Director must perform?